ataki/edx-analytics-dashboard/docs/en_us/dashboard/source/performance/Performance_Answers.rst

 .. image:: ../images/assignment_type.png
  :alt: Single bar, thermometer-style chart that shows the percentage that each
-     type of assignment contributes to the course grade
+     assignment type contributes to the course grade

 .. replacement needed